Scaffold-Stark/ss2-docs/docs/recipes/DevelopingOnFork.md

 :::tip

-As of the the latest of this documentation, Bravoos has yet to add support for adding custom network. you can connect to devnet manually in Bravoos.
+As of the latest of this documentation, Bravoos has yet to add support for adding custom network. you can connect to devnet manually in Bravoos.

 :::